Multiplicity dependence of charged-particle intra-jet properties in pp collisions at $\sqrt{s}$ = 13 TeV: Introduction

-Interestingly, recent measurements of high-multiplicity pp and p--Pb (proton-lead) collisions show ample signatures conventionally associated with the QGP formation in heavy-ion collisions.
-These observations triggered an immense research interest to look for the onset of QGP-like effects in high-energy small collision systems, particularly at high multiplicity, through a plethora of new and precise measurements of different potential observables~\cite{SKPv2,PGhoshv2,dEnterriav2,Wernerv2,Ortizv2,Ortizv22,ALICEpAfilippaper,ATLASJetQuenchingpPb}.
+Interestingly, recent measurements of high-multiplicity \pp and \pPb (proton-lead) collisions show ample signatures conventionally associated with the QGP formation in heavy-ion collisions.
+These observations triggered an immense research interest to look for the onset of QGP-like effects in high-energy small collision systems, particularly at high multiplicity, through a plethora of new and precise measurements of different potential observables~\cite{SKPv2,PGhoshv2,dEnterriav2,Wernerv2,Ortizv2,Ortizv22,ALICEpAfilippaper,ATLASJetQuenchingpPb,PHENIX2018lia}.
 Measurements primarily related to the soft QCD sector of particle production mechanisms have brought to the forefront various observations commonly understood as due to medium formation such as the long-range ridge-like structure at the near side in two-particle angular correlations~\cite{CMSridge,ATLASridge1,ATLASridge2,CMSridge2,CMSridge3}, strangeness enhancement~\cite{ALICEStrangeEnhance1, ALICEStrangeEnhance2,ALICEStrangeEnhance3}, and elliptic flow ($v_{2}$)~\cite{CMSv2,ATLASv2}.
-However, in terms of the hard probes, no conclusive evidence of jet quenching has been found yet within the current precision achieved in experiments~\cite{ALICERaa1,ALICERaa2}.
-This brings to the table the possibility of QGP formation in small collision systems as an open question that requires to be addressed and investigated further.
-In view of this, intra-jet properties such as jet shape and fragmentation functions are promising observables since they are more sensitive to the details of the parton shower and hadronization processes in QCD~\cite{ImpJetShape1,ImpJetShape2,QCDcoherence2,ImpJetProp}.
+In terms of the hard probes the suppression of inclusive jet yield has been measured in different centrality classes of d–Au (deuteron-gold) collisions at RHIC~\cite{PHENIX} and \pPb collisions at the LHC~\cite{ATLAS:2014cpa}.
+However, no conclusive evidence of jet quenching has been found yet within the current precision achieved in experiments~\cite{ALICERaa1,ALICERaa2,ATLAS:2014cpa}.
+This leaves the possibility of QGP formation in small collision systems as an open question that must be addressed and investigated further.
+In view of this, intra-jet properties such as mean charged-particle multiplicity in jets and jet fragmentation functions are promising observables since they are more sensitive to the details of the parton shower and hadronization processes in QCD~\cite{ImpJetShape1,ImpJetShape2,QCDcoherence2,ImpJetProp} compared to inclusive jet observables.
+In addition to providing a more stringent test of both perturbative and non-perturbative aspects of QCD for minimum-bias (MB) \pp collisions~\cite{CMSjetshape1,ATLASJetshapeAndFrag}, the charged-particle multiplicity and fragmentation functions also serve as potential observables to capture any possible QGP-like effects in high-multiplicity (HM) small collision systems.
+These QGP-like effects might lead to softening and broadening of jets due to multiple parton scatterings, resulting in modifications of charged-particle multiplicity distributions and fragmentation functions of jets.